Last updated on January 25th, 2021 at 04:07 pm

 MARIJUANA OR CBD PRESCRIPTIONS

-The answer is carefully.
-There are a number of states with employee protection laws such as ones prohibiting an employer from restricting an employee from certain jobs, disciplining the employee or taking adverse action as a consequence for an employee’s use of marijuana (with or without a legal, medical authorization).
-These states that have legalized medical marijuana or has added recreational use of marijuana have created valid safety concerns for employers because as we know, marijuana can affect the psychomotor skills and cognitive abilities of an employee.
-It is critical that you know that laws that may affect your company, keep abreast of any legal changes, and keep your policies and procedures accordingly.
+The answer is careful.
+There are a number of states with employee protection laws such as ones prohibiting an employer from restricting an employee from certain jobs, disciplining the employee, or taking adverse action as a consequence of an employee’s use of marijuana (with or without legal, medical authorization).
+These states that have legalized medical marijuana or have added recreational use of marijuana have created valid safety concerns for employers because as we know, marijuana can affect the psychomotor skills and cognitive abilities of an employee.
+It is critical that you know the laws that may affect your company, keep abreast of any legal changes, and keep your policies and procedures accordingly.
 Read More on Marijuana Laws here

 No matter what the topic, beware of taking the stories your read and hear as fact.
 Even those quoted as experts, may not really know what they are talking about and even if they do, quotes and “facts” may be taken out of context or incorrectly applied to a given situation.
 Just because you “google” something does not make it true.
 Fortunately, for employers, there are some great resources available to get the assistance you need to make the best decisions possible based on fact, not fiction or fake news.